Raku/examples/README.md

 irc.freenode.net) feel free to commit your changes to the main repository.
 No need to submit a pull request!

+## Dependencies

+To run all examples and tests, the following modules need to be installed:

+    URI
+    Pod::To::HTML
+    LWP::Simple

 ## Running the examples

 To run most examples (all examples excluding those which take a very long